Aaja Chemnitz

 Mininnguaq Kleist

-The Department for Independence and Foreign Affairs takes care of Naalakkersuisut’s foreign policy and advises Naalakkersuisut and other departments in foreign and security policy matters as well as general international matters.
-The department is also responsible or co-responsible for contact with international actors.
+The Department of Independence and Foreign Affairs oversees Naalakkersuisut’s foreign policy and provides advice to Naalakkersuisut and other ministries on foreign and security policy, as well as broader international matters.
+The department also has full or shared responsibility for managing relations with international actors.

 Múte B. Egede

-Chairman of Naalakkersuisut since 23 April 2021.
-Chairman of the Inuit Ataqatigiit party since 2018.
-Member of Inatsisartut since 2015.
+Mute Bourup Egede has been the Chairperson of Naalakkersuisut since April 23, 2021, and the leader of the Inuit Ataqatigiit party since 2018.
+He has been a member of Inatsisartut since 2015.

-Mute Bourup Egede studied cultural and social history at Ilisimatusarfik, University of Greenland.
+He studied cultural and social history at Ilisimatusarfik, the University of Greenland.

 Naaja H. Nathanielsen

-Minister for Business, Trade, Minerals, Justice and Equality.
+Naaja Hjelholt Nathanielsen is the Naalakkersuisut Minister for Business, Trade, Minerals, Justice, and Gender Equality.

 Palle Christiansen